 Meeting EEO-1 report filing obligations often creates a host of questions for HR—and we’ve got answers, including what the EEOC’s website means when it says the agency is “working diligently on next steps” related to the newly required pay and hours-worked data that will be due by September 30, 2019.

-what’s changed and what’s the same so you’re well prepared to accurately file the necessary information for the annual EEO-1 survey.
+Join us on July 29 for a rebroadcast of a widely popular webinar when Attorney Nita Beecher of Fortney & Scott, LLC will update you on what's changed and what's the same so you're well prepared to accurately file the necessary information for the annual EEO-1 survey.
+This webinar will also feature live Q&A.

 - How to tell if your organization must file one or more EEO-1 reports